raj925/ChoiceExp/README.md

 Human vs Algor testing

-See Social Metacogntion repository for foundation code, which this is built on top of.
-This adaptation is for running dots task experiments for human vs algor advisors without the social elements.
-Some legacy code remains as of now, cleaning up in progress!

 HOW TO RUN:
 To run this code on a local machine, navigate to the filepath of this folder on your machine via terminal/comman prompt.
 Then run a localhost php server with the following command: